Fast Algorithms and Error Analysis of Caputo Derivatives with Small Factional Orders: Introduction

+{However, the small fraction order issue is not addressed in \cite{shen2018fast}, nor does the numerical analysis in \cite{shen2018fast} apply to this scenario.
+In fact, Theorem 4.2 in \cite{shen2018fast} gives an error bound that tends to $O(1)$ where $\alpha\rightarrow 0$. }

+{We carry out an improved error analysis for FIDR, and obtain a sharper global error estimate with explicit dependence on the fraction order $\alpha$.
+In particular, it shows the FIDR scheme requires less history modes to achieve a certain accuracy when $\alpha$ gets smaller.}

-We prove that the error of FIDR is smaller than the error of FIR when $N_A=N_{\text{exp}}$, where $N_A$ denotes the total number of modes in FIDR.
-The detailed analysis of the difference between two schemes is provided in Section \ref{Sec-exp}, and the numerical experiments are in Section \ref{Sec-num}.}
+{Furthermore, we also compare the two scheme FIR and FIDR and prove that the error of FIDR is smaller than the error of FIR when $N_A=N_{\text{exp}}$, where $N_A$ denotes the total number of modes in FIDR.
+The detailed analysis of the difference between two schemes is provided in Section \ref{Sec-exp}.}

-{The novelties delivered from this paper are summarized below. \begin{enumerate} \item We prove that the global error of the scheme FIR reduces, when $\alpha$ become smaller.
-This serves as the first verification of the engineering protocol that reliable numerical experiments can be implemented with reduced cost in the small $\alpha$ regime (or equivalently, in the large $Q$ value regime). \item Moreover, we propose a new scheme FIDR for as an alternative for the fast evaluation of the Caputo derivative and present a complete stability and error analysis when applying the scheme FIDR to solving linear fractional diffusion equations. \item Both quantitative estimates and extensive numerical tests show that given a certain error threshold, FIDR can evaluate the Caputo derivative with little computational cost. \item Compared with FIR, the global error of FIDR is smaller when the storage cost and the computational cost are the same, especially when $\Delta t$ is small. \end{enumerate} }
+{The novelties delivered from this paper are summarized below. \begin{enumerate} \item We prove that the global error of the scheme FIR {and FIDR} reduces, when $\alpha$ becomes smaller.
+This serves as the first verification of the engineering protocol that reliable numerical experiments can be implemented with reduced cost in the small $\alpha$ regime (or equivalently, in the large $Q$ value regime). \item Both quantitative estimates and extensive numerical tests show that given a certain error threshold, FIDR can evaluate the Caputo derivative with little computational cost. \item Compared with FIR, the global error of FIDR is smaller when the storage cost and the computational cost are the same, especially when $\Delta t$ is small. \end{enumerate} }

 The paper is organized as follows.
 In Section \ref{Sec-Cons}, we give the scheme construction and main results for the two schemes.
 In Section \ref{Sec-exp}, we analyse the sum-of-exponential approximation especially when $\alpha$ is small.
 In Section \ref{Sec-stab}, we give the proof of stability and convergence of the two scheme.
 We compare the two schemes and present the numerical results of the schemes solving fractional diffusion PDEs in Section \ref{Sec-num}.
 Finally we give the conclusion and remarks in Section \ref{Sec-conc}.